eliztan/tp/docs/DeveloperGuide.md

 to manipulate these properties.
-2. AddCommand class: Handles the command entered, whether or not the command states quantity of each book, the list of books in the library, and handles the updating of list of books in storage
+2. AddCommand class: Handles the command entered, whether or not the command states quantity of each book, the list of books in the library, and handles the updating of list of books in storage .
-3. BookStorage class: Manages the status in the storage file, of list of books when new books are added and status of each book, such as whether it is borrowed, returned, borrow date, return date
+3. BookStorage class: Manages the status in the storage file, of list of books when new books are added and status of each book, such as whether it is borrowed, returned, borrow date, return date.

 ##### Implementation Details
 How?
 Upon execution, the AddCommand class will: